Blazing-Blast/Cardgame/Spirit.md

 When a card is discarded, it moves to the discard pile.

-When a card's health drops to $0$, it is moved to the graveyard.
+When a card's health drops to $0$ or it is a played spell, it is moved to the graveyard.

-When a player's draw pile is empty, they can no longer draw cards.

 When both draw piles are emptied, the players may decide to shuffle their discard piles into their draw piles.